mean-js/vscode-ts-basic-setup/readme.md

 #### Tasks -> Configure Default Build Task

->> To debug typescript program, use create configuration. this will create launch.json.
+### To debug typescript program, use create configuration. this will create launch.json.
 Following is for reference,
-    {
+    ```json{
         "type": "node",
         "request": "launch",
         "sourceMaps": true,